cxw42/do-not-self-host/ngbasm.md

     .data 99
     .data 100

+**.l**it is used to push a literal onto the stack.
+That is, `.lit` is actually the `lit` instruction.
+This is to make the parser simpler.

 ### Technical Notes

 ngbasm has a trivial parser.
 In deciding how to deal with a line, it will first strip it to its core elements, then proceed.
 So given a line like:

-    lit 100 ... push 100 to the stack! ...
+    .lit 100 ... push 100 to the stack! ...

-ngbasm will take the first token (*lit*) to identify the instruction and the second token for the value.
+ngbasm will take the first token (*.lit*) to identify the instruction and the second token for the value.
 The rest is ignored.

+For instructions (not labels or directives), any argument will be assembled into a `lit` instruction (not directive).
+For example:

+    jump &foo

+is actually assembled as:

+    .lit &foo
+    jump

 ## The Code